whitesmith/qnorr-styles/README.md

 # qnorr-sass
 A style agnostic, slightly opinionated, sass seasoning to bootstrap your projects.

-Full seasoning flask, currently qnorr adds _~70 kalories (9kal, gziped)_ to your project.
+Full qnorr seasoning flask currently adds _~70 kalories (9kal, gziped)_ to your dish.
-If you're on a diet, and using sass, consider importing just flavours that matters to your project.
+If you're on a diet, and using sass, consider importing just your favorite flavours.

 ### usage
 Install via `npm`.